kubeshop/testkube/docs/getting-started.md

 kubectl testkube scripts --help
 ```

-## Defining tests
+## **Defining Tests**

-After installing you will need to add Test Scripts to your cluster, scripts are created as Custom Resource in Kubernetes
+After installing, you will need to add Test Scripts to your cluster.
+Scripts are created as a Custom Resource in Kubernetes
-(access to Kubernetes cluster would be also needed)
+(access to Kubernetes cluster is required).

-For now TestKube only supports  *Postman collections*, *basic CURL execition* and *Cypress* - but we plan to handle more testing tools soon,.
+For now, Testkube only supports  *Postman collections*, *basic CURL execution* and *Cypress*.
+Stay tuned for the support of more testing tools soon.

-If you don't want to create Custom Resources "by hand" we have a little helper for this:
+If you don't want to create Custom Resources "by hand", we have a little helper for this:

-### Creating Postman Collections based tests
+### **Creating Postman Collections Based Tests**

-Fist let's create Postman collection:
+First, let's create a Postman collection:

 ```bash
 cat <<EOF > my_postman_collection.json